gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-17-notification-show-error-details
+If there are error details show them in the notification.
+Scroll up to the top of the browser window when a notification appears.

 ### step-16-linting
 Run the command _npm run lint_ and fix the linter issues.